cooperative-computing-lab/octopython/README.md

 ### Octopython Local Github Repo Instantiater
 ----------------------------------------
 This is a program that allows you to specify the link to a github repo and then automatically download that repo to a local directory
-The program then creates a custom conda environment to run the repo locally, based either on an environment.yml file or used provided libraries
+The program then creates a custom conda environment to run the repo locally, based either on an environment.yml file or use provided libraries

 ### Command line arguments: